boundarydevices/freertos-boundary/boards/evkmimx8mm/demo_apps/sai_low_power_audio/readme.txt

     Now please use "echo mem > /sys/power/state" command to make A core enter suspend mode and the playabck work normally.
     Note, make sure the A core has enough time to fill the audio buffer before going into suspend mode.

+When recording sound(RPMSG MICFIL is only supported when WM8524 codec used), could use command:
+    "arecord -Dhw:1,0 -r44100 -fS16_LE -c2 test.wav &"
+    fS16_LE and 1-8 channels are supported.

 When playback the .dsd/.dff file (only supported by AK4497 codec):
 1. Enter folder where the DSD execution procedure exists, using command: